What is the correct way to refer to a lag, screw or bolt?

 A bolt is a fastener with machine thread that can accept a nut.
 A bolt is properly assembled and tightened by rotating the nut.
 A screw, on the other hand, is a fastener that is properly installed by rotating the head of the fastener.
 Since lags are not used with a nut and installed by turning the head of the fastener, the proper technical term would be “lag screw”.
 Lag screws can be provided with either a hex or square head.

-A bolt is available with many different thread types, Unified National Coarse, Unified National Fine, 8 Unified National, Acme, and Metric.
+A bolt is available with many different thread types including Unified National Coarse, Unified National Fine, 8 Unified National, Acme, metric, fetter, and lag.
 Both machine bolts and lag screws are made to the requirements of ASME B18.2.1.
+ASME, which is the standards organization specifying dimensions for construction fasteners, also refers to lags as screws rather than bolts.
 Lag screws are almost always used in wood applications.